Dagwood Bumstead

 Dagwood Bumstead is a main character in cartoonist Chic Young's long-running comic strip Blondie.
 He debuted in the first strip on September 8, 1930.

-He was originally heir to the Bumstead Locomotive fortune, but was disowned when he married Blondie née Boopadoop, a flapper whom his family saw as below his class.
+He was originally heir to the Bumstead Locomotive fortune, but was disowned when he married the title character Blondie née Boopadoop, a flapper whom his family saw as below his class.
 He has since worked hard at J. C. Dithers Construction Company as office manager to support his family.
 The Bumsteads' first baby, Alexander, was originally named Baby Dumpling.
 The name of his daughter, Cookie, was chosen by readers in a national contest.
 The family circle is rounded out by Daisy the dog.
 The origin of both Dagwood's last name and Daisy's name came from Chic Young's long-time friend Arthur Bumstead and his dog, Daisy.

 Characteristics

 His favorite things in life include his wife Blondie, his kids, naps on the sofa, long baths, and food.
 Dagwood is famous for concocting tall, multilayered sandwiches topped with an olive on a toothpick, and the term "Dagwood sandwich" has entered American English.
 Dagwood often made these sandwiches late at night.

 Dagwood frequently has problems with door-to-door salesmen, rude telemarketers and store salespeople, crashing into the mailman (Mr. Beasley) as he rushes from home, getting ready before the carpool leaves without him, getting to work on time, his boss J.C.
 Dithers, and Cookie's many dates.
 He is often suspicious of her dates and keeps a close watch on them when they come to the house.
-Other characters in his universe include Elmo Tuttle, a pesky little neighborhood kid who wanders in and out of the Bumstead house, next-door neighbors Herb and Tootsie Woodley, Lou, the sarcastic cook in a local diner, and Mr. Dithers' domineering wife, Cora.
-Dagwood's birthday is July 20, and/or April 21.
+Other characters in his universe include Elmo Tuttle, a pesky little neighborhood kid who wanders in and out of the Bumstead house; next-door neighbors Herb and Tootsie Woodley; Lou, the sarcastic cook in a local diner; and Mr. Dithers' domineering wife, Cora.
+Dagwood's birthday is July 20, or April 21, or February 15.